bryanibit/blog.io/_posts/2019-5-5-self-driving-algorithm.md

 start.g = 0
 start.f = H(start)
 L.append(start)

 # On each iteration, the most likely to be on the shortest path from start(g) to destination(f)

 while L:

     # the node with smallest f value

     current = node
     L.remove(current)
     if current == goal:
         report success

+    # set another set called closed_set to make sure "current" has not been arrived before

     for node in current.adjacent:
         if node.g > current.g + node_to_current_distance:
             node.g = current.g + node_to_current_distance
             node.f = node.g + H(node)
             node.parent = current

             # if node is not in L

+            # set another set named open_set of the same content with L

+            # use open_set.count(node) to make sure whether node can be added to L

             L.append(node)
 ```